nothingislost/obsidian-workspaces-plus/README.md

 ## Credits
 - This plugin is being developed by [Johnny ✨](https://github.com/jsmorabito) and [Nothingislost](https://github.com/nothingislost)
 - Workspace Picker and Modal based off of [Obsidian Theme Picker](https://github.com/kenset/obsidian-theme-picker) by [Kenset](https://github.com/kenset)

+## Changelog

+- 0.3.0
+  - Add hotkey support for loading specific workspaces
+    - This feature will create a command for every workspace in your vault, which can then be bound to hotkeys
+    - This feature supports renaming workspaces while maintaining the associated hotkey
+    - You can add these workspace load commands to cMenu and workspace renames will automatically update the cMenu button as well
+  - Add a data attribute to the body of the HTML document which indicates the currently active workspace name
+    - The selector looks like this: body[data-workspace-name="My Workspace"]